Ministry of National Defense (Taiwan)

-The Ministry of National Defense of the Republic of China (MND; 中華民國國防部 (Zhōnghuá Mínguó Guófángbù)) is the ministry of the Republic of China (Taiwan) responsible for all defense and military affairs of Taiwan.
-The MND is headed by Minister Chiu Kuo-cheng.
+The Ministry of National Defense of the Republic of China (MND; 中華民國國防部 (Zhōnghuá Mínguó Guófángbù)) is the ministry of the Republic of China (ROC), which is now based primarily in the Taiwan Area but formerly governed Mainland China prior to 1949.
+It is responsible for all defense and military affairs of Taiwan and surrounding area.
+The MND has been headed by Minister Wellington Koo since 2024.

 History

 The MND was originally established as Ministry of War in 1912 at the creation of the Republic of China.
 It established a military occupation operation center in Taipei, Formosa in November 1945, following the Supreme Commander for the Allied Powers Douglas MacArthur's September 2, 1945 General Order No. 1, for the surrender of Japanese troops and auxiliary forces in Formosa and the Pescadores to Generalissimo Chiang Kai-shek.
 It was changed to the Ministry of National Defense in 1946.
 Military operation activities in Formosa and the Pescadores were expanded after Japan renounced its title, right, and claim to Formosa and the Pescadores based on the April 28, 1952 Treaty of Peace with Japan.
 The Law of National Defense and the Organic Law of the ministry were officially promulgated for implementation on 1 March 2002.

 On 8 December 2014, the ministry moved out from its building from the previous one at Boai Building in Zhongzheng District to the current one in Dazhi area at Zhongshan District, where it houses the Air Force Command Headquarters, Navy Command Headquarters and Heng Shan Military Command Center.
 The completion of the building had been delayed for nearly two decades due to the compound original architecture and the bankruptcy of the project's original contractor.
 The planning for the new building and relocation had been done since 1997.
 The official ribbon-cutting ceremony was held on 27 December 2014.